JGefroh/angular-styleguide/README.md

 ## Contents
+1. Principles
-1. Tooling
+2. Tooling
-1. File and Directories
+3. File and Directories
-2. Controllers
+4. Controllers
-3. Services
+5. Services
-4. Directives
+6. Directives

+## Principles
+* Consistency
+* Black-box approach

 ## Tooling
 ### DO use a build tool.